-The Italian doctor and naturalist Andrea Bacci (1524-1600) from Sant'Elpidio a Mare in what is now the Marche region studied medicine in Siena and Rome, where he was encouraged by Modestino Cassini, the personal physician of Emperor Maximilian II (1527-1576).
-Bacci later became the personal physician of Pope Sixtus V (1521-1590).
-He recommended to him in particular the wines from Liguria from, for example, the Rossese variety, to which he ascribed almost magical powers, saying that "they could even make stones blossom".
-He taught botany and pharmacy in Rome and wrote numerous pharmacological and toxicological writings.
-In his main work on natural history "De Naturalis Vinorum Historia" he described Italian wines from many regions.
-From his native Marche, he reports that the Carthaginian general Hannibal (247-183 B.C.) healed the dull horses of his army during the campaign against Rome by tasting a large quantity of Conero (today DOC Rosso Conero).
+The Italian physician and naturalist Andrea Bacci (1524-1600) from Sant'Elpidio a Mare in today's Marche region studied medicine in Siena and Rome, where he was promoted by Modestino Cassini, the personal physician of Emperor Maximilian II (1527-1576).
+Later Bacci became the personal physician of Pope Sixtus V (1521-1590).
+He particularly recommended the wines from Liguria, e.g. the Rossese variety, to which he attributed almost magical powers and said " that they could even make stones blossom".
+He taught botany and pharmacology in Rome and wrote numerous pharmacological and toxicological writings.
+In his main work on natural history, "De Naturalis Vinorum Historia", he described Italian wines from many regions.
+He reports that the Carthaginian commander Hannibal (247-183 B.C.) cured the tired horses of his army by drinking a large quantity of Conero (today DOC Rosso Conero) when marching against Rome.
 He also praises the excellent wines of Abruzzo and calls Sardinia the "island of wines".

 The Wine lexicon helps me to stay up to date and refresh my knowledge.
 Thank you for this Lexicon that will never end in terms of topicality!
 That's what makes it so exciting to visit more often.Thorsten Rahn